-4. Place the SATA disk drive into the disk tray.
+6. Place the SATA disk drive into the disk tray.
 Slide the disk drive towards the dongle board.

-5. Turn the disk tray upside down.
-To secure the disk drive into the disk tray, tighten four screws on the holes of the disk tray.
+7. Turn the disk tray upside down.
+Align the four screw holes of the SATA disk drive in the four $Hole\ B$ of the disk tray.
+To secure the disk drive into the disk tray, tighten four screws on these holes of the disk tray.
 Note in the picture below where the screws should be placed in the disk tray holes.